oluyalireuben/StudentsDashboard/README.md

 -JS

 <b> <br>USAGE: <br> </b>
-Clone the repository and open it in any HTML Editor. https://github.com/oluyalireuben/StudentsDashboard
+Clone the repository and open it in any HTML Editor https://github.com/oluyalireuben/StudentsDashboard

 Run the website using your favourite browser